cc-ru/wonderful/README.md

 [doc.fomalhaut.me](https://doc.fomalhaut.me/wonderful/).

 ## Current state
-I've been building the library for almost a year (wow), and am still quite far from getting it done.

 The library consists of 4 parts, each packaged separately:
 - `wonderful-common`, common utilities used by other parts
 - `wonderful-buffer`, the render buffer